jswrenn/site/content/blog/xpath-for-2020.md

 +++
-title = "HTML Find-And-Replace In 2020"
-date = 2020-06-29
+title = "Generators, Meet XPath" date = 2020-06-29
 [taxonomies]
 tags = ["javascript", "web"]
 categories = ["programming"]
 +++

-Modernizing a Geriatric Javascript API for `$CURRENT_YEAR`
+Using Generators to Modernize a Geriatric Javascript API for `$CURRENT_YEAR`

 <!-- more -->
 ---